 If you purposely mislead people with incorrect information about yourself, your channel, or your broadcasting platform, you can be banned.

-You can also be banned for trying to scam or defraud people through any means.
+You can also be banned for trying to scam or defraud people.
 Twitch and Mixer do not want to be held responsible for your malicious intent.

 Discord Friends Need to Follow Twitch Rules Too